divya2-9/PetStore_Automation/README.md

 ________________________________________
 ⚠️  API Limitations :
 The Petstore API is a public shared demo with no data isolation:
-Issue	How Handled
+Issue	How Handled,
-Pet not immediately available after POST	Retry GET up to 3 times with 1.5s wait Deleted pet may still return 200	Accepts 200 or 404, logs warning Login returns token for any credentials	Documents API security gap, asserts response structure Inventory counts fluctuate between calls	Both endpoints queried in same test run
+Pet not immediately available after POST	Retry GET up to 3 times with 1.5s wait, Deleted pet may still return 200	Accepts 200 or 404, logs warning, Login returns token for any credentials	Documents API security gap, asserts response structure, Inventory counts fluctuate between calls	Both endpoints queried in same test run.
 ________________________________________
 🔧 Key Design Decisions :
 •	Client Pattern — API logic in *Client.java, completely separate from step logic